-How to Save Money on Basement Finishing Costs
+How to Save Money on the Cost to Finish a Basement

-Costs to finish a basement can be high, and the additional costs associated with the project can quickly add up.
+Costs to finish a basement can be high, and the additional fees associated with the project can quickly add up.
 One way to save on basement finishing is to buy the cheapest materials for the project, but there are other ways to save without compromising quality.

 - Select mid-grade materials.
 One way to save on basement finishing costs is to go for mid-grade materials.
 Occasionally, these materials can be bought as seconds or floor models.
 Consider less expensive options for lighting fixtures, switch plates, and more.